gaogaotiantian/viztracer/docs/source/custom_event_intro.rst

 -------------

 Instant Event is a log at a specific timestamp, showing as an arrow.
 It's useful to log a transient event.
-You need to give it a ``name`` which is a string and an argument ``args``.
+You need to give it a ``name`` which is a string, and an argument ``args``.
 They will be displayed in the report

 ``args`` has to be a jsonifiable object, normally a string, or a combination